Strategy and Tactics in the Class War

 When critics of Republican economic policies of recent years speak out on subjects like the minimum wage, growing income inequality and rolling back tax cuts for the richest Americans, they are invariably met with complaints of waging class war.

-New York Times, conservative commentator and cameo actor Ben Stein presents a sensible essay on the so-called class war, in which he cites one of the undisputed winners, Warren Buffett:
+Writing in the New York Times, conservative commentator and cameo actor Ben Stein presents a sensible essay on the so-called class war, in which he cites one of the undisputed winners, Warren Buffett:

 But the market for labor is not, for the most part, a pure spot market with constantly fluctuating prices; most of us don't negotiate our wages when we show up for work every day.
 (Day laborers, who do have their wages set by a spot market, don't fare very well.)
 Most of us work under a contract of some sort with a specified wage.
 Even those whose pay is based on sales commissions or other incentives know that their contracts are relatively fixed from year to year.
 Some of these wages are set through collective bargaining; some are established by the human relations departments.
 The exception are those entreprenuers whose fortunes rise or fall based on the performance of their businesses.
 But even people working for startups enjoy the benefits of employment contracts.